 The Greeks remind us that when success and bounty arrive, then, especially, it is time to be self-effacing, modest, generous, and forgiving.
 If not, retribution follows—whether because human nature dictates that the crowd wishes misfortune upon the haughty, or, as I confess that I believe, there is a sort of divine force that seeks to remind us of our own folly and can only do that in appropriately dramatic and timely fashion.

-- Time for #rifftrax!
+- "Mr. Worf, fire."
 2 weeks ago

 - I burned my toe with an onion tonight and it hurts a lot right now. #closedtoeshoessavelives 2 weeks ago